Jill McGee

 My name is Julia, I stared my career in south tees within the learning and development team where I became involved in menopause awareness training and support.
 I love working with our staff; I am passionate about staff being the best they can be whether that is with regards to their learning or their wellbeing.

 As a lead menopause champion, I regularly deliver training in this subject with staff and managers and carry out one to one support session with those who need them.
-Being a champion encouraged me to look more closely at health and wellbeing, and what we do to promote and support our staff across the whole of the Trust.
+Being a champion encouraged me to look more closely at health and wellbeing, and what we do to promote and support our staff across the trust.
 This has now led me to my role within occupational health as a health and wellbeing senior advisor.

 I love working with people and being out and about.
 I am a trained coach, listening ear and wellbeing advisor and I enjoy supporting staff to be able to look after themselves and get the support they need to be able to do the job they love.
 When I am not at work, I enjoy crafting, reading, walking and spending time with friends and family